Written on Feb 12, 2013 12:47:00 PM

 Top Five Causes of Death in a Golf Cart Accident

-Do not hang limbs outside of the cart, like a leg or an arm, and make sure you and your passengers remain seated at all times when the cart is in motion.
+- Do not hang limbs outside of the cart, like a leg or an arm, and make sure both the golf cart driver and passengers remain seated at all times when the cart is in motion on the golf course.

-Drive defensively.
-Always be aware of surroundings and prepare yourself for anything that may happen.
+- Drive defensively.
+Always be aware of your surroundings on the golf course and prepare yourself for anything that may happen.

-Take caution while driving over steep or rugged terrain.
+- Take caution while driving over steep or rugged terrain on golf courses.

 Keeping all of this in mind can really make a difference between a vacation in paradise and tragedy.
 Next time you’re in a golf cart, remember to be safe and take the necessary precautions.
 If you’re driving, remember not to take sharp turns or drive in terrain unsuitable for golf carts.
 If you are a passenger, do not stand up or take part in any horseplay.

 As long as you are in a golf cart, it is your responsibility to remind those around you of the necessary precautions.
 If you are driving in a vehicle, keep in mind that golf carts can be found anywhere.
 Be on the lookout and help keep the roads safe for vehicles and golf carts alike.

 If you or a loved one have been wrongfully injured or killed in a golf cart accident, contact a golf cart accident lawyer from Lowman Law.
 We help Florida golf cart accident victims get the compensation they deserve.
 Get a free consultation.